 11. Veneers Are Stain Resistant.

 Unlike dental tissue, which is porous, porcelain veneers are impervious to stains.
 But this doesn’t mean that you can drink coffee and red wine without consequences!
 Your dentist will carefully choose a porcelain that matches your other teeth.
 If your teeth become stained, the veneers will no longer correspond.
-Fortunately, if you do develop some discoloration, we can provide effective in-office and take-home teeth whitening.

 12. Veneers Aren’t Usually Covered by Insurance.